gvwilson/fiction/santas/index.md

 What he *did* enjoy,
 at least for a while,
-was going into the basement and helping the family's elves.
+was going into the workshop and helping the family's elves.
 The smell of solder,
 the *shick shick* of freshly-sharpened scissors, the feeling of the two halves of a dovetail joint fitting perfectly together—they